sirn-se/phrity-util-interpolator/README.md

 ]);
 ```

-You can also set another transformer or set of transformers.
+You can also set another transformer (or set of transformers).

 ```php
 $transformer = new Phrity\Util\Transformer\JsonDecoder();